 - Preset temperature

-- Frequency of opening the box
+- Opening frequency of the box

-What you should keep in mind:
+Things you should keep in mind:

-- Use the 12 V DC output if possible – it is more efficient than using the 230 V AC via the inverter.
+- Use the 12V DC output if possible – this is more efficient than using the 230V AC output via the inverter.

-Our power station recommendations for energy-saving coolers
+Our power station recommendations for energy-efficient cool boxes

 | Power station | Capacity (Wh) | Recommended for | Special features |

-| EcoFlow RIVER 2 Max | 512 Wh | Alpicool T50 (1 day operation) | Lightweight, very compact, fast charging |
+| EcoFlow RIVER 2 Max | 512 Wh | Alpicool T50 (1 day of operation) | Lightweight, very compact, fast charging |

-| EcoFlow RIVER 2 Pro | 768 Wh | Alpicool T50, Dometic CFX3 (1–1.5 days operation) | More capacity for longer tours |
+| EcoFlow RIVER 2 Pro | 768 Wh | Alpicool T50, Dometic CFX3 (1–1.5 days of operation) | More capacity for longer tours |

-| EcoFlow DELTA 2 | 1024 Wh | Dometic CFX3, EcoFlow GLACIER Classic (2–3 days operation) | Expandable, very fast charging, app control |
+| EcoFlow DELTA 2 | 1024 Wh | Dometic CFX3, EcoFlow GLACIER Classic (2-3 days of operation) | Expandable, very fast charging, app control |

-| EcoFlow DELTA 2 Max | 2048 Wh | EcoFlow GLACIER Classic, large coolers (4+ days with extension) | Large reserves, ideal for self-sufficient camping |
+| EcoFlow DELTA 2 Max | 2048 Wh | EcoFlow GLACIER Classic, large cool boxes (4+ days with extension) | Large reserves, ideal for self-sufficient camping |